leosiqueira/HPC_setup_dask_jobqueue/hpc.rst

   [I 18:14:28.342 NotebookApp] http://(n003 or 127.0.0.1):8888/
   [I 18:14:28.342 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-This will get us an interactive job on the `interactive` queue for 6 hours running jupyter server.
+will get us an interactive job on the `interactive` queue for 6 hours running jupyter server.

 Now, connect to the server using an ssh tunnel from your local machine (this could be your laptop or desktop).